OutSystems/docs-odc/src/eap/forge/install.md

 # Install or update a Forge asset

 Forge assets become available only after they go through a submission and approval process.
 Once an asset is in Forge, users can install it in their organization.
-The asset is then accessible in Service Studio.
+The asset is then accessible in ODC Studio.
 The label displays additional information on the details page.
 A Forge asset can have any of the following labels.

 | Label / button | Description                                                                               |
 | :-------------- | :----------------------------------------------------------------------------------------- |